17 of the Best iPhone Apps for Engineers

-Whatever you educational or professional level this application is very useful indeed.
+Whatever your educational or professional level this application is very useful indeed.
 Check it out.

 5. LuxCalc Fluid Calculator

-LuxCalc Fluid Calculator is a great little app for any mechanical engineer who need assistance with thermodynamics or fluid properties.
-The apps main USP is its ability to calculate the thermophysical properties of various fluids with a high degree of accuracy.
+LuxCalc Fluid Calculator is a great little app for any mechanical engineer who needs assistance with thermodynamics or fluid properties.
+The app's main USP is its ability to calculate the thermophysical properties of various fluids with a high degree of accuracy.

-It has both US and metric units and even graph trend plots for changes in density, viscosity, thermal diffusivity and more.
-The development team have worked hard to make ensure the app provides very high precision for all of its calculations - which is good to know.
+It has both U.S. and metric units and even graph trend plots for changes in density, viscosity, thermal diffusivity and more.
+The development team has worked hard to ensure the app provides very high precision for all of its calculations - which is good to know.

 iEngineer is an ideal app for anyone who needs to find the perfect screw or bolt for their project.
 It is one of the most comprehensive databases around for information about hardware sizes of this nature.

-The app comes in both US and metric screw sizes and also lists tap informatio, clearance sizes, shear force capacities, unit conversions and other relevant features and data.
+The app comes in both U.S. and metric screw sizes and also lists tap information, clearance sizes, shear force capacities, unit conversions and other relevant features and data.

 7. Google Drive